K-Kuznetsov/Real-Estate-Data/README.md

 4) The data is saved via SQLite.
 It can be imported to BI tools using an ODBC driver.

 To use the project, first install NodeJS.

+Create a PrivateData.json in the same folder as the other files.
+The content has to be as follows:

+{
+    "GrossSalary": 0000,
+    "APIKey": "xxxxxxxxxxxxxxxxxxxxxxxx",
+    "WorkAddress": "Street Number, City"
+}

 Afterwards open a terminal in your IDE and run "npm install axios puppeteer sqlite3 typescript ts-node" to install the necessary packages.

 Starting the program is done with the command "ts-node start.ts".